wmiller848/GoGP/README.md

 # GoGP #
 ### Go Genetic Programing ###

 A Go implementation of a 'DNA' based Genetic Programmer.
+Given up to ~50 data columns and n rows, a program can be generated that fits the dataset to an assigned threshold of accuracy.

 \*\* This software is VERY beta, keep that in mind. \*\*